Volkswagen Tiguan review - Practicality, comfort and boot space

 - 1Volkswagen Tiguan reviewThe VW Tiguan is pricier than some rivals, but it delivers a desirable package of practicality, technology and quality

-- 2Engines, performance and driveStrong refinement, with a firm but controlled ride
+- 2Engines, performance and driveThe Tiguan delivers a firm but controlled ride, although lacks the finesse of some rivals

-- 5Practicality, comfort and boot space - currently readingLarger boot and more passenger space than most rivals will appeal
+- 5Practicality, comfort and boot space - currently readingBuyers will appreciate the Tiguan's larger boot and increased passenger space compared to rivals

 - 6Reliability and SafetySafety is good but VW will be hoping the Tiguan improves reliability reputation